giantswarm/prometheus-rules/README.md

 ### Recording rules

-The recording rules are located `helm/prometheus-rules/templates/recording-rules`
+The recording rules are located in `helm/prometheus-rules/templates/<area>/<team>/recording-rules` in the specific area/team to which they belong.

 ### Mixin